givo/nested-crud/README.md

 * support and mongodb style `filter`
 * `filter` and `limit` support in `ItemsManager<T>`
 * mongoose
-* sailer api for error handling
+* api for error handling
 * support for `HTTP-Patch`

 ## How does it work